 St.Petersburg Symphony Orchestra

-The orchestra traces its history back to 1931, starting its activity as concert ensemble, and soon as the Leningrad Radio Symphony Orchestra.
-Playing in live broadcast, the musicians mastered a diverse repertoire.
-The orchestra’s mobility, which had been led by H. Unger, then by I. Alterman, was facilitated through cooperation with many conductors: O. Fried, F. Stiedry, A. Gauk, V. Dranishnikov, N. Golovanov, E. Mravinsky, I. Mussin, B. Khaikin, E. Grikurov, K. Eliasberg, N. Rabinovich, K. Kondrashin.
+THE SYMPHONY ORCHESTRA OF THE ST PETERSBURG PHILHARMONIA celebrated its 90th anniversary in 2021, and spent the last season under the sign of the 70th anniversary of its incorporation into the Philharmonia.
+The orchestra traces its history back to 1931, having started its activity as a concert ensemble and then as the Leningrad Radio Symphony Orchestra Working in live broadcast, the musicians mastered a diverse repertoire.
+The mobility of the orchestra, which was led by H. Unger, then I. Alterman, was facilitated by collaboration with many conductors: O. Fried, F. Stiedry, A. Gauk, V. Dranishnikov, N. Golovanov, E. Mravinsky, I. Musin, B. Khaikin, E. Grikurov, K. Eliasberg, N. Rabinovich, K. Kondrashin.

-Continuing to step out onto the famous stage, in 1953, the orchestra received the status of a Philharmonic.
-It was headed by N. Rabinovich, K. Eliasberg and A. Jansons, who took the orchestra on its first foreign tours (Finland, 1965).
-In 1962-1963, I. Stravinsky and B. Britten performed their compositions with the orchestra.
-The orchestra also played under the batons of S. Baudo, I. Markevitch, K. Masur, L. Maazel, E. Svetlanov and G. Rozhdestvensky, soloists – V. Cliburn, S. Richter, E. Gilels, I. Stern, Y. Menuhin, D. Oistrakh, M. Rostropovich, D. Shostakovich.
+Continuing to step out onto the famous stage, the orchestra received the status of a philharmonic orchestra in 1953.
+It was headed by N. Rabinovich, K. Eliasberg and A. Jansons, who took the orchestra on its first foreign tour (Finland, 1965).
+In 1962-1963, I Stravinsky and B. Britten performed their own compositions with the orchestra.
+The orchestra also played under the batons of S. Baudo, I. Markevitch, K. Masur, L. Maazel, E. Svetlanov and R. Rozhdestvensky; V. Cliburn, S. Richter, E. Gilels, I. Stern, Y. Menuhin, D. Oistrakh, M. Rostropovich, D. Shostakovich were the soloists.

 In 1968, the orchestra was headed by Yuri Temirkanov.
-The conductor initiated a rapid growth of the orchestra’s repertoire, which played a crucial role in gaining their recognition abroad: the orchestra toured in Bulgaria, Scandinavian countries, the Netherlands (including the Amsterdam Concertgebouw), Japan and the United States.
-“Leningrad is a magnificent city, it deserves two great orchestras.
-And it has them..."
-(New York Post, 1977, after a concert at Carnegie Hall).
+The conductor initiated a rapid growth of the orchestra’s repertoire and played a crucial role in gaining its recognition abroad: the orchestra toured in Bulgaria, Scandinavian countries, The Netherlands (including the Amsterdam Concertgebouw), Japan and USA. «Leningrad – is a magnificent city, it deserves two great orchestras.
+And it has them…» (New York Post, 1977, after the concert at Carnegie Hall).

 Grand Hall: